 He went with me everywhere until I started school.
 Once my family took a trip to Florida when I was four years old.
 Thirty miles down the road from a tourist spot we just visited, I started crying hysterically!
 I couldn’t find my Smokey the Bear!!!

 My parents figured out that I left my Smokey the Bear at the last sight-seeing stop.
 Moma and Daddy knew I would not sleep that night without my Smokey!
 Daddy turned the car around and drove back 30 miles to where I left Smokey.
 Here is a picture of me and my Smokey the Bear.

 I went to school, married and packed Smokey for our move.
-Before long there was mostly memories and photos left.
+Before long there were mostly memories and photos left.
 Smokey was packed away with my childhood in a box.
 After thirty or more years of adulthood, I discovered that the box, that Smokey had been stored in, had become wet from a recent flood in our garage.
 It was too late for him.
 He was already mildewed and smelly.
-So I sadly had to throw out probably one of the last vestiges of my childhood besides my memories and pictures.
+So I sadly had to throw out one of the last vestiges of my childhood besides my memories and pictures.